 So, you want to adopt a pet, huh?
 Great idea!
 Here are a few reasons why pet adoption is the loving option:

 Saving Lives: Whether you adopt a pet from a local animal shelter or a rescue organization, humane society or SPCA, you're saving lives.
 That's right: lives, as in more than one.
-I know, I know…you only want to adopt one dog or cat, right?
+I know, I know…you only want to adopt one animal, right?
 Adoption saves more than just the life of the pet you adopt.
-If you adopt from an animal shelter, you're making room for another dog or cat, or you're allowing other dogs or cats at the shelter to be kept for a longer period of time, giving them a better shot at being adopted.
-If you adopt from a humane society, an SPCA or a rescue organization, you're allowing that organization to rescue another dog or cat for adoption at a public shelter, which, of course, saves the life of that little guy plus the lives of others at that shelter by creating space so new pets can be kept longer.
+If you adopt from an animal shelter, you're making room for another animal, or you're allowing other animals at the shelter to be kept for a longer period of time, giving them a better shot at being adopted.
+If you adopt from a humane society, an SPCA or a rescue organization, you're allowing that organization to rescue another animal for adoption at a public shelter, which, of course, saves the life of that little guy plus the lives of others at that shelter by creating space so new pets can be kept longer.
 As you can see, adoption is truly a continuous cycle of saving lives and it's the right thing to do!

 You know what you're getting (especially if you adopt an adult): There are a lot of things to consider when you're deciding what kind of personality your new family member should have.
-When you adopt an adult dog or cat from a pet rescue, humane society or animal shelter instead of buying a puppy or kitten at a dog breeder or a pet store, what you see is what you get.
-Their personality is already developed, and you'll be able to spot the characteristics you're looking for much more easily than with a puppy or kitten.
-Pet rescue organizations, as well as many animal shelter SPCAs and humane societies provide animal adoption counseling, and are able to assess the personality of each dog or cat for adoption and carefully match you up with the right one for your lifestyle.
-With a puppy or kitten, there is a lot more guesswork involved.
-Sure, you can train your puppy or kitten on certain behaviors, but other traits (like activity level) seem to be inherent in each individual.
-Want to adopt a dog or cat who will instantly fit in with your family?
+When you adopt an adult animal from a pet rescue, humane society or animal shelter instead of buying a baby animals at a breeder or a pet store, what you see is what you get.
+Their personality is already developed, and you'll be able to spot the characteristics you're looking for much more easily than with a baby animal.
+Pet rescue organizations, as well as many animal shelter SPCAs and humane societies provide animal adoption counseling, and are able to assess the personality of each animal for adoption and carefully match you up with the right one for your lifestyle.
+With a baby animals, there is a lot more guesswork involved.
+Sure, you can train your baby animal on certain behaviors, but other traits (like activity level) seem to be inherent in each individual.
+Want to adopt a animal who will instantly fit in with your family?
 That's easy when you adopt an adult from a humane society or SPCA, or from a rescue organization or animal shelter!

 Pet adoption = an instant friend for life: Ask anybody who has adopted a pet, and they'll swear their bond with their rescued pal is as deep as they come.
 When you open your heart and your home to a pet who needs help, they really do show their appreciation for the rest of their life!
-Dogs or cats who have been uprooted from their homes, or have had difficult beginnings are likely to bond completely and deeply with their new human caretakers, whom they regard as heroes.
-Pups and kitties who find themselves in the shelter or at a rescue because of a death or other tragedy in their former human family usually go through a mourning period.
+Animals who have been uprooted from their homes, or have had difficult beginnings are likely to bond completely and deeply with their new human caretakers, whom they regard as heroes. baby animals who find themselves in the shelter or at a rescue because of a death or other tragedy in their former human family usually go through a mourning period.
 Once they are adopted, however, they usually want nothing more than to please their new hero---YOU!
-No matter what circumstances brought them to the rescue, most cats and dogs for adoption are exceptionally affectionate and attentive, and make extremely loyal companions.
+No matter what circumstances brought them to the rescue, most animals for adoption are exceptionally affectionate and attentive, and make extremely loyal companions.